telmotrooper/squash-the-creeps/README.md

 #### **(MacOS) "Squash the Creeps.app" is damaged and can't be opened**

-The application is't signed, so you'll have to run to disable the checks running the following command `xattr -cr "Squash the Creeps.app"` in the folder where the game is.
+The application isn't signed, so you'll have to run to disable the checks running the following command `xattr -cr "Squash the Creeps.app"` in the folder where the game is.